 How much does FormaNova cost?

-FormaNova uses credit-based pricing starting at $9 for 100 credits (approximately 10 photos).
-Standard is $39 for 500 credits, and Pro is $99 for 1,500 credits.
+FormaNova uses credit-based pricing.
+Starter is $2 for 50 credits (approximately 5 photos).
+Basic is $9 for 100 credits, Standard is $39 for 500 credits, and Pro is $99 for 1,500 credits.